 The FCA’s updated guidelines for mortgage payment holidays confirm that this is the case.

-Nevertheless, this new measure should help to reduce some of the worst damage and if you think you are going to struggle to make repayments.
+Nevertheless, the current measures should help to reduce some of the worst damage and if you think you are going to struggle to make repayments.
 It’s much better to agree to a payment freeze than simply stop paying as that will have a severe and immediate effect on your credit score.

 - Find out more: free debt advice contacts

-Will a payment holiday impact your credit score?
+Will a payment holiday affect your credit score?

-The FCA says lenders should ensure the temporary measures don’t impact credit reports and scores.
+In April, the FCA said lenders should ensure the temporary measures don’t affect credit reports and scores.

-Meanwhile, the UK’s three main Credit Reference Agencies (CRAs) have pledged to protect credit scores during the COVID-19 pandemic.
+At the time, the UK’s three main Credit Reference Agencies (CRAs) pledged to protect credit scores during the coronavirus pandemic.

 The emergency payment freeze can apply to mortgages, loans, credit and store cards plus catalogue credit, and will cover a payment holiday as well as reduced payments or increased credit limits.